OmarJabri7/Cycle_Buddy/README.md

 *  Typora

-  ​	Edit markdown and Html files for Doxygen and web page.
+  ​	Edit markdown and Html files for Doxygen and web page in a clear setup.

 * [**Search for the car information**](https://vehicleenquiry.service.gov.uk/?_ga=2.97692959.1629293611.1618412250-1021591735.1618412250)

-  ​	Here is the government website to search for the car information, so when we get the license plate number, we can search for it here.
+  ​	Here is the government website to search for the car information, so when we get the license plate number, we can extract the car information to alert  the authorities.
 <br><br><br />